-- 4,000 enrolled units for qualifying residential new construction types in the current year (i.e. single family, townhouse and multi-family buildings eligible to participate in the Program) for projects that have committed to build to Energy Advantage (Tier 1), ENERGY STAR (Tier 2), Climate Choice Homes (Tier 3) or ENERGY STAR Multifamily High Rise standards. - 3,750 completed units for qualifying residential new construction types in the current year (i.e. single family, townhouse and multi-family buildings eligible to participate in the Program) for projects that have committed to build to Energy Advantage (Tier 1), ENERGY STAR (Tier 2), Climate Choice Homes (Tier 3), or ENERGY STAR Multifamily High Rise standards. - Maintain a sufficient number of HERS rating companies to actively conduct rating activities in NJ.
+- 4,000 new enrolled units for qualifying residential new construction types in the current year (i.e. single family, townhouse and multi-family buildings eligible to participate in the Program) for projects that have committed to build to NJ ENERGYEfficient Home (Tier 1), ENERGY STAR (Tier 2), Climate Choice Homes (Tier 3) or ENERGY STAR Multifamily High Rise standards. - 3,750 completed units for qualifying residential new construction types in the current year (i.e. single family, townhouse and multi-family buildings eligible to participate in the Program) for projects that have committed to build to NJ ENERGYEfficient Home (Tier 1), ENERGY STAR (Tier 2), Climate Choice Homes (Tier 3), or ENERGY STAR Multifamily High Rise standards. - Maintain a sufficient number of HERS rating companies to actively conduct rating activities in NJ.